Advanced Celery: mastering idempotency, retries, and error handling

 - DELETE: It's a bit of a gray area.
 From the application's state perspective, it's idempotent.
 However, from the HTTP response perspective, the first call might return a 204 status code, while subsequent calls might return a 404.
 So, its idempotency depends on your viewpoint.

-Consider a scenario where you have a Celery task called [.code-inline]update_data[.code-inline].
-In this task, the user's status is set to 'updated', then saved, followed by a request to Facebook, and finally, the user's name is updated and saved again.
+, then saved, followed by a request to Facebook, and finally, the user's name is updated and saved again.
 Sounds like a logical sequence, right?
 However, it's not atomic.
-If that Facebook request fails, you're left with an inconsistent database state - a user with 'status=updated' but an outdated name.

-To make this atomic, the right approach is to first make the Facebook request and then update the user's status and name simultaneously.
+but an outdated name.
+To make this atomic, the right approach is first to make the Facebook request and then simultaneously update the user's status and name.

 Here's the improved task: